alphabet5/ethernetip-api/README.md

 The example Excel file contains a simple example of reading and writing tags.

-- Install the dependancies including python3.
+- Install the dependencies including python3.
 - Run the python file to start the web server. (by default runs at http://127.0.0.1:5000)

 Reading: